 Peregrine falcons are very adaptable and live almost everywhere, no matter how hot or cold.
 You can find them in hot deserts, the tundra, mountains or the coast.
 There’s almost no other bird of prey that’s as widely spread as the peregrine falcon.
 But ...

-Their beaks are yellow and easily recognized from below.
-They can stay still in the air as they watch prey from above.
+Peregrine Falcons can stay still in the air as they watch prey from above.
+This is called hovering flight.
 There are only very few birds of prey that can do that.

 Young peregrine falcons are fluffy and white.
 They open their eyes on the fourth day.
 After one year, the young are ready to breed and can lay two to four eggs.

 This fact sheet was submitted by animalfunfacts.net fan Naima.
-Thanks for your amazing article!
-Do you want to write a fan fact sheet?
+Thanks!